The #DNN-Verification Problem: Counting Unsafe Inputs for Deep Neural Networks: CountingProVe for Approximate Count

 To understand the intuition behind our approach, consider Fig. \ref{fig:exactCount}.
 If we could assume that each split distributed the violation points evenly in the two subinstances it produces, for computing the number of violation points in the whole input space it would be enough to compute the number of violation points in the subspace of a single leaf and multiplying it by $2^s$ (which represents the number of leaves).
 Since we cannot guarantee a perfectly balanced distribution of the violation points among the leaves, we propose to use a heuristic strategy to split the input domain, balancing the number of violation points in expectation.
 This strategy allows us to estimate the count and a provable confidence interval on the actual violation rate.
 In more detail, our algorithm receives as input the tuple for a DNN-Verification problem (i.e., $\mathcal{R}=\langle\mathcal{N}, \mathcal{P}, \mathcal{Q}\rangle$) and to obtain a precise estimate of the \textit{VR}, performs $t$ iterations of the following procedure.

 Initially, we assume that, in the whole input domain, the safety property does not hold, i.e., we have a 100\% of \textit{Violation Rate}.
 The idea is to repeatedly simplify the input space by performing a sequence of multiple splits, where each $i$-th split implied a reduction of the input space of a factor $\alpha_i$.
 At the end of $s$ simplifications, the goal is to obtain an exact count of unsafe input configurations that can be used to estimate the VR of the entire input space.
 Specifically, Algorithm\;\ref{alg:CountingProVe} presents the pseudo-code for the heuristic approach.
-The while loop (line 6) is repeated until an exact counting method (i.e., an algorithm presented in Sec.\ref{exactCount}) can return the provable exact \textit{VR} of the input space portion under consideration.
+Before splitting, the algorithm attempts to use the exact count but stops if not completed within a fixed timeout which we set to just a fraction of a second (line 5).
 Inside the loop, the procedure $SampleViolationPoints(\mathcal{R}, m)$ samples $m$ violation points from the subset of the input space described in $\mathcal{P}$ (using a uniform sampling strategy) and saves them in $S$.